What is Profit After Tax?

 - PAT helps to determine the health of the business.
 It is an important parameter to evaluate business performances by the shareholders.

-- PAT determines the margin, operational efficiency, and remaining profits, as well as dividends, which are distributed after paying all the expenses.
+- PAT determines the margin, operational efficiency, remaining profits, and dividends, distributed after paying all the expenses.

-- Higher PAT determines the higher efficiency of the business, and lower PAT indicates average or below average operational efficiency of the business.
+- Higher PAT determines the higher efficiency of the business, and lower PAT indicates the business's average or below average operational efficiency.

 - Dividend distribution is directly proportionate to the PAT.
 As the higher the amount, the higher would be the dividend yield.

-- The stock price of a particular business also depends on PAT, as the profit growth helps the increment of the stock price and vice versa.
+- The stock price of a particular business also depends on PAT, as the profit growth helps increment the stock price and vice versa.

 - Because of profitability, the government of the particular company gets the taxable amount, which is used for the betterment and development of the respective countries.
 Dividends are also distributed to investors or shareholders.

-All the above conditions are applied in case of Profitability or incase of higher revenue and lower expenses.
+All the above conditions are applied for profitability, higher revenue, and lower expenses.

 Disadvantages

 - It is calculated only in the case of profitability.
-During losses, tax is not applicable, and hence the business is not sustainable during continuous losses.
+Tax is not applicable during losses; hence, the business is not sustainable during continuous losses.

 - Poor operational efficiency leads to losses.
-Thus, there is a question mark on the management, business model, and on the cost-effectiveness of the business.
+Thus, there is a question mark on the business's management, business model, and cost-effectiveness.

-- In case of a higher Tax rate, Net Profit after tax or the Bottom-line of the company decreases, leaving less amount for the shareholders as well as ‘reserves and surpluses.’
+- In case of a higher Tax rate, Net Profit after tax or the Bottom-line of the company decreases, leaving less amount for the shareholders and 'reserves and surpluses.'

 Limitations